ParallelMaths/parallel/pages/10-13-chrismaths.md

 ---

-We note first that since that `y` = 5 is the only non-zero digit which, when it is multiplied by 3, has itself as the units digit.
+We note first that `y` = 5 is the only non-zero digit which, when it is multiplied by 3, has itself as the units digit.
 So there is a carry of 1 into the tens column.
 We note also that a = 1 or a = 2 as “`fly`” < 1000 and therefore 3 × “`fly`” < 3000.

 We now need 3 × `l` + 1 to end in either 1 or 2 and the only possibility is `l` = 7, giving `a` = 2 with a carry of 2 into the hundreds column.